TheShidoProject/Cybersecurity-OpenUCourse-20940-FinalProject-Messagingapp/README.md

   exchangd the message through.

   > [!NOTE]
-  >  For a more in-detail explanation, keep scrolling and watch the following videos
+  >  For a more in-detail explanation, keep scrolling and watch the following videos:
   #### [What is the Diffie-Hellman algorithm?](https://youtu.be/85oMrKd8afY?si=-okZEN9M6x6zJxBk)
   #### [What is ECC (Elliptic Curve Cryptography)?](https://youtu.be/NF1pwjL9-DE?si=yOYptssAnffK5pZ8)
   #### [What is AES (Advanced Encryption Standard)?](https://youtu.be/O4xNJsjtN6E?si=UBw5hMDR66QG0dNL)